Secure a poster display at the International Forum in Copenhagen

 Any successful quality improvement strategy needs to be underpinned by a robust methodology and framework so that results can be measured, evaluated and shared.
 Abstracts in this stream should consider how we analyse these methodologies, and what new models and approaches could transform the way we take ideas through to successful implementation.

-All notifications will be sent out in December 2019.
-Please note the email address that you supply in the Submitter Details page will be the email address used to correspond the results of your submission.
-If you change email addresses during this time, please let us know so we can update the system.
+Please note that the email address that you supply on the Submitter Details page when submitting you abstracts will be the email address used to correspond the results of your submission.
+If you change email addresses during this time, please let us know so we can update our system.